Israel-Tanjiro/Sapphire_G4CMP/README.md

 * The Caustic.mac file to generate 40e+6 phonos with isotropic initial random momentum.
 * The Caustic_plot.root program to plot the caustic pattern for Transverse Slow Phonons, Transverse Fast Phonons, or both together.
 # Substrate Dimension to Match the Experimental Phonon Caustics
-The phonon caustics depends on the angular dimension and the size of the subtrate in exeprimental. <br> In order to match the experimental angles with the simualtion we need to initialize the initial phonon at difference distance <br> from the top part of the bolometers.
+Phonon caustics depend on the angular dimensions and the size of the substrate in the experiment. <br>
+To match the experimental angles with the simulation, we need to initialize the initial phonon at different distances from the top part of the bolometers. <br>
-The angle is differents for each material.
-You need to use the following dimensions and the initial position of the phonons to reproduce the experimental phonon caustisc.<br>
+The angle is different for each material.
+You need to use the following dimensions and the initial positions of the phonons to reproduce the experimental phonon caustics. <br>
 * Sapphire 4mm x 4mm x 4mm ```console /gps/pos/centre 0.0 0.0 0.08 cm ``` , &theta; = 58.0
 * GaAs 4mm x 4mm x 4mm ```console /gps/pos/centre 0.0 0.0 0.08 cm ``` , &theta; = 59.04
 * LiF 4mm x 4mm x 4mm ```console /gps/pos/centre 0.0 0.0 -0.03 cm ``` , &theta; = 40.0